 Germs aside, dust is also a problem when trying to keep your technology in good condition.
 As the dust blocks vents and filters, your gadgets will slow down, malfunction or overheat.
-Here are some tips on cleaning your tech without damaging it:
+Here are some tips for keeping your tech in tip top condition without damaging it:

 1. Power down

 Make sure everything is switched off completely and unplugged from any power sources.
 If your equipment has standard batteries, remove these before cleaning.

 Make sure any removable covers have been taken off but leave screen protectors on (unless you are planning to change these).